derlandyb/derlandyb/README.md

 - 🌱 I’m currently learning **Jetpack Compose**

-- 👨‍💻 All of my projects are available at [https://www.github.com/derlandyb](https://www.github.com/derlandyb)
+- 👨‍💻 Some of my projects are available at [https://www.github.com/derlandyb](https://www.github.com/derlandyb)

 - 💬 Ask me about **Android and Kotlin**